wellcomecollection/docs/rfcs/036-holdings-records/README.md

     There are similar pairs 854/864 (for supplementary material) and 855/865 (for captions and indexes).

+    Most holdings records have 0 or 1 853/863 pairs, but some records have a lot -- up to 86 in one case.

 *   [**856 Electronic Location.**](https://www.oclc.org/bibformats/en/8xx/856.html)
     See [RFC 035](https://github.com/wellcomecollection/docs/tree/master/rfcs/035-marc-856) about how we model electronic locations for more discussion of this field.